ICTS & THE FUTURE OF INTERNET 19 - 20 OCTOBRE 2009 A BUCHATEST EN ROUMANIE

 VAT Company/Organization Number

-Registration fees cover admission to all meetings, lunches and cocktail receptions, and certain special events
+I WILL ATTEND THIS FORUMRegistration fees cover admission to all meetings, lunches and cocktail receptions, and certain special events

-Please complete a separate Registration Form for each participant
+University of Western Sydney, Australia Please complete a separate Registration Form for each participant

 6